Terrarium Building Essentials Checklist — Your Complete Guide

 Create beautiful miniature ecosystems in glass with plants, soil, and decorative elements.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Terrariums are self-contained miniature gardens that bring a touch of nature into any room.
 Whether you prefer open succulents or closed tropical ecosystems, building a terrarium is a relaxing, creative project that doubles as living décor.
 This kit includes everything you need to build your first stunning terrarium.